The Gruen Eco Design blog about how to convert your dream from an energy efficient home into a reality.

 For instance; you don’t need floor to ceiling windows in every room.
 It can actually be quite impractical.
 Think about furnishing a room.
 Why would you place a sofa or a table against a full height window?
 So that you can see the back of the sofa, or the cables from your computer under the table through the window?

 Especially when windows are facing west or south.
 Try to reduce the window sizes and or the sill height.
-Rather think picture windows.
+Rather, think picture windows.
 This can really be a nice feature and frame a view.

 When designing your house try to use more standard sizes/ modest window sizes.
 Especially for bedroom, bathroom or study.
-Just as a rough guide, once one window pane gets larger than 1.2x2.4 metres the glazing gets more expensive, as it needs to be specifically toughened.
+Just as a rough guide, once one window pane gets larger than 1.2x2.4 meters the glazing gets more expensive, as it needs to be specifically toughened.

 Of course, in your kitchen/living/dining area you do want your large big windows and doors.
 That is okay.
 But you can easily go overboard if you start to have those extravagant windows in every room.